After a long day of shopping and watching demonstrations, be sure to end the day at one of our premiere evening shows!

 Communication is the watchword for this timed event that traces its roots back to the ranch, when ranch hands would have to catch large steers.
 The “header,” the cowboy who ropes the front of the steer, works together with the “heeler,” the one responsible for the hind legs.

 The cowboy is timed as he ropes a calf, jumps off his horse, gets the calf to the ground – known as flanking – and ties three legs together with a pigging string.
 The cowboy throws his arms in the air to signal that the calf is tied, then remounts his horse, loosens the rope on the calf and waits six seconds to make sure the calf stays tied.

 Speed, detail, and accuracy are the only requirements for these cowgirls.
 The barrels are run in a cloverleaf pattern and the fastest time wins.
 Knocking over a barrel results in a time penalty of .51

 The Midwest Horse Fair Friday Night PRCA Rodeo is proudly presented by Nutrena

 The Midwest Horse Fair Saturday Night PRCA Rodeo is proudly presented by Blain's Farm & Fleet

 A separate ticket is required for the evening shows.
 Please note that the Coliseum will be cleared each night and spectators must have a ticket to re-enter for the Friday and Saturday evening rodeos.
 General Admission to the Midwest Horse Fair will be collected until 7:00pm on Friday and Saturday, and until 4:00pm on Sunday.

-Rodeo tickets and VIP Packages are now available!
+Rodeo tickets are now available!
 Click Here for ordering information.